replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 type AnalyzeOptions struct {
   DefaultAnalyzers []Analyzer // list of default analyzers to run regardless of what's defined in spec.
-}
+  ProgressChan chan // a channel to write progress information to }

 type SaveAnalysisOptions struct {